Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/03-linear-modeling.md

 ### Introduction

 Simple linear models, or linear regression, is used pervasively in bioinformatics and genomics for statistical inference.
-Linear models are relatively simple, flexible, and interpretable, meaning they make excellent tools for statistical inference and scale well to thousands of observations, which is critical for common genomics datasets.
+Linear models are relatively simple, flexible, and interpretable, meaning they make excellent tools for statistical inference and they scale well to thousands of observations, which is critical for common genomics datasets.

 Beyond differential expression analysis, many types of genomic data anlaysis rely on linear models:
 - ChIP-seq (differential binding)